Highland Tribes of Papua New Guinea

 Home | Category: Highland and Mainland Ethnic Groups

-The Highlands Region as the name suggests is a mountainous area.
-Extending from the west to the southeast and entirely landlocked, it occupies the central part of the island of New Guinea.
-The mountains reach elevations of over 4,000 meters (13,000 feet).
-The highest point in the Highland and Papua New Guinea is Mount Wilhelm (4,509 meters, 4,793 feet).
+The Highlands Region of New Guinea extends from the west to the southeast and is entirely landlocked.
+The highest point in the Highlands and Papua New Guinea is Mount Wilhelm (4,509 meters, 4,793 feet).
 It is located is the Bismarck Range, which is part of the Central Range.
-[Source: Encyclopedia Britannica]
+The highest mountain on the island of New Guinea is Puncak Jaya (4,884 meters, 16,024 feet), located in the Indonesian part of the island.
+It is also the highest peak in Oceania.

-The Highlands also feature dense rain forests and enclosed upland basins that are usually at 1,370 meters (4,500 feet) or higher.
+The Highlands also contains dense rain forests and enclosed upland basins that are usually 1,370 meters (4,500 feet) or higher.
 The basins contain lake deposits, formed by soil washed down from the surrounding mountains and trapped by impeded drainage.
 The soil often contains layers of volcanic ash, or tephra, deposited from nearby volcanoes, some of them recently active, are usually very fertile.
+[Source: Encyclopedia Britannica]

 Bob and Robin Connolly, Australian documentary filmmaker, made three documentaries in the Highlands in the 1980s.
 The initial one, First Contact, was nominated for an Academy Award, and the last, Black Harvest, had “extraordinary historical resonance,” the New York Times wrote, “so rich that watching it feels like taking an inspired crash course in economics and cultural anthropology.”
 Newsweek said it had “the scale and richness of classical tragedy.”